 What to Do - Nashville

 Nashville itself, it is picturesque village located in the center of Brown County, Indiana.
 It is probably the most walk-able town in Indiana, though it won't take you more than a couple of hours to walk every street in the town.
 Though small, it has most everything you need, including a healthcare provider or two, a non-profit organization or two, including the Salvation Army and several other largely Church based organizations.
 It is also home to the Brown County School Corporation and the Brown County High School.

 Gifts for the Entire Family

-The town's main attraction are dozens of artisan craft shops, where you can find everything from hand-dipped candles, wooden sculptures made using a chain-saw, to glass-blowers.
+The town's main attraction are dozens of artisan craft shops, where you can find everything from hand-dipped candles, wooden sculptures made using a chain-saw, to glass-blowers and t-shirt shops.
 In addition, you can find real oak furniture, spices from around the world and plenty of specialty restaurants and breweries.
 There is also an outstanding public library, as well a paved walking trail that runs along Salt Creek, where you almost always catch sight of a deer, rabbit, fish, or snake.
 There's also hand-crafted jewelry stores which sell unique gold and diamond creations available only in Nashville.
 There is also a 'train' that provides guided tours around the town during most days of the week, a kiddie favorite.
 Finally, we have brand new music center, replacing the Little Nashville Opry, which perished in a fire years ago.